snehalyelmati/redis-go-cli/README.md

 Settings:
 - `-hostname`: Sets the hostname of the Redis instance to connect(default is localhost).
 - `-port`: Sets the port of the Redis instance to connect(default is 6379).
+- `-username`: Sets the username of the Redis instance to connect(default is empty).
 - `-password`: Sets the password of the Redis instance to connect(default is empty).

 ## How to use